Emergency Regulation to Increase Water Conservation

 In response to an on-going severe drought, the State Water Resources Control Board (SWRCB) approved an emergency regulation on 7/15/14 to ensure that all water agencies and their customers increase water conservation.
 The regulation is intended to curtail outdoor water use since most Californians use more than 50% of water for outdoor use.
 The SWRCB mandated utilities to implement minimum conservation requirements to stop water usage that causes excess runoff.

-The City, for the past several years has encouraged voluntary conservation by keeping Phase I of the Water Conservation Ordinance that has similar limitations in preventing wasteful use of water.
-But, due to the drought conditions, much more conservation is needed to replenish diminishing water supplies.
+The City, for the past several years has mandated a certain level of conservation by keeping in effect Phase I of the Water Conservation Ordinance that has similar limitations in preventing wasteful use of water.
+But, due to the drought conditions, and in recognition of the drought's severe impacts in other parts of the State, much more conservation is needed to replenish diminishing water supplies.
 As a result of the new state-wide regulation, Glendale Water & Power will be asking our City Council to consider adopting an ordinance to implement Phase 2 of our Mandatory Water Conservation ordinance which requires residents to water three days a week, shifting us from voluntary to mandatory.
 We appreciate the efforts that our residents have made to conserve water, and continue to encourage our residents to be diligent in their water usage.
 For water conservation tips and information click here.
 To anonymously report water waste click here.

 Learn About The High Quality Water We Deliver to You